SkyORB 2020, Astronomy in AR, Skygazing, News | realtech VR

 SkyORB is *free* of charge and you can upgrade to the premium version directly from the application to enjoy even more features, as notifications and on-the-cloud backup.
 What you will get with SkyORB (Lite version):

-• a 3D real-time planetarium with photo-realistic rendering,
+• a 3D real-time planetarium with photo-realistic rendering, different views like real position, false scale, lined-up and exploration.

 • a 3D real-time sky rendering, with tracking from compass and gyroscope,